|

 whip" to her instructor.
 Tell me more.
 A

-majority of girl softball pitchers don't reach their fastest
+majority of girl softball pitchers don't reach their

-increasing their arm speed on the downside swing approaching the
+on increasing their arm speed on the downside swing approaching the

 release point.
 We pitching instructors typically encourage new